EnigmaCurry/d.rymcg.tech/README.md

 make                Run a make command for the given d.rymcg.tech project name
 ```

-You can run any make target command from any working directory, for
+You can use this script to run the make targets for any of the bundled
-example:
+projects, usable from any working directory:

+ * `d.rymcg.tech list` (retrieve list of all available projects)
+ * `d.rymcg.tech make -- status` (view status of all installed
+   projects)
- * `d.rymcg.tech make traefik config`
+ * `d.rymcg.tech make traefik config` (run the Traefik `make config` target)
- * `d.rymcg.tech make traefik install`
+ * `d.rymcg.tech make traefik install` (run the Traefik `make install` target)
- * `d.rymcg.tech make whoami config`
- * `d.rymcg.tech make whoami install`
+ * `d.rymcg.tech make whoami logs` (run the whoami `make logs` target)
- * `d.rymcg.tech make -- status`
+ * `d.rymcg.tech make piwigo logs SERVICE=db` (you can also add any
+   variable assignments, just like with `make`)

+`d.rymcg.tech make [PROJECT_NAME] ...` is a simple wrapper for `make
+-C ~/git/vendor/enigmacurry/d.rymcg.tech/${PROJECT_NAME} ...` (the
+script will detect the correct path that you cloned to) so that you
+can run all of the same things as outlined in
+[MAKEFILE_OPS.md](MAKEFILE_OPS.md), but from any directory.
+The
+special project placeholder value `-` (any number of consecutive
+dashes) indicates to use the [root Makefile](Makefile) rather than any
+particular project Makefile.

-You can get to the root d.rymcg.tech directory quickly from anywhere:
+You can get into the root d.rymcg.tech directory quickly, from
+anywhere:

 ```
-## This enters a subshell and changes directory:
+## This enters a subshell and changes the working directory to the d.rymcg.tech root:
-## Press Ctrl-D to exit the sub-shell and jump back to where you were:
+## (You can also specify a second argument to specify the sub-directory.)
 d.rymcg.tech cd
 ```

+Press `Ctrl-D` to exit the sub-shell and jump back to wherever you
+came from.

-You can create a barebones external project directory anywhere:
+From any working directory, you can create a new, barebones, [external
+project](#integrating-external-projects):

 ```
+# This creates a new project directory in your current working directory:
+# It will ask you to enter the name of the project and choose the template.
+# Optional 2nd and 3rd args will skip the asking: PROJECT_NAME TEMPLATE_NAME
 d.rymcg.tech create
 ```